 1. Immigration Documents

-Your A-number is usually found on various immigration documents.
-Here’s where to check:
+Your A-number is typically printed on several key immigration documents.
+Here’s a detailed list of where to look:

-- Green Card: If you have a green card, your A-number is printed on the front.
+- Green Card: If you possess a green card, your A-number is prominently displayed on the front, usually near your name.

 2. USCIS Notices